cashubtc/nuts/XX.md

  - active_keyset_id - the keyset of the funding token and also of the 1-of-1 P2PK outputs
  - unit (e.g. 'sat' or 'msat', or 'usd')
  - locktime - the time after which Alice can spend all the funding proofs to herself
- - setup_timestamp
+ - setup_timestamp - the time at which Alice created the funding token
  - sender_nonce - a random/arbritrary string added by the sender Alice, in case it's desirable to have two channels at the same time between the same parties

-and the channel_id is a deterministic function of the above
+and the channel_id is a deterministic function of the above.

 In the naive case, Alice could try to reuse a channel with Bob that she earlier reused, or otherwise lie about the current balance.
 To avoid this, Bob should remember the current balance of every channel which he hasn't yet closed, and he should also keep a set of the recently-closed channels.
-He can assume that any channel past it's `locktime` has been closed, and therefore he doesn't need to keep a record
+He can assume that any channel past its `locktime` has been closed, and therefore he doesn't need to keep a record of older channels.

 If Bob follows this, he doesn't need to check with the mint in order to consider the channel open.
 He can know when a new channel has been setup, and he can use DLEQ proofs to verify that the funding proof is valid and unspent.
-As the deterministic outputs are different in every channel (the outputs depend on the channel id), giving Bob confidence that his outputs in any new channel are unspent outputs.
+As the deterministic outputs are different in every channel (the determinism depends on the channel id), this gives Bob confidence that his outputs in any new channel are unspent outputs.

 # proof-of-concept